 \subsection{A subcube of smaller size}

-Here we consider distributions with respect to another completely regular code in $H^{n}_q$ with large covering radius, the subcube $H^{n}_p$ of the same dimension and smaller order $p<q$.
-Note that if $p$ divides $q$, then the theorem can be proved using the approach of the previous two subsections; in the general case we can calculate the parameters of the distance coloring and use the known recursive formulas
+Here, we consider distributions with respect to another completely regular set in $H^{n}_q$ with large covering radius, the subcube $H^{n}_p$ of the same dimension and smaller order $p<q$.
+Note that if $p$ divides $q$, then the theorem can be proved using the approach of the previous two subsections; in the general case, we will calculate the parameters of the distance coloring and use the known recursive formulas

 for the Krawtchouk polynomials (see, e.g., \cite[\S\,5.7]{MWS}). \begin{theorem} Let $f$ be an $S$-perfect structure over the $q$-ary $n$-cube $H^{n}_q$.
-Let $p<q$, and let $f_0$ be the sum of $f$ over the $p$-ary subcube $H^{n}_p \subset H^{n}_q$.
-Then the weight distribution of $f$ with respect to $H^{n}_p$ is
+Let $p<q$, and let $f_0$ be the sum of $f$ over the vertex of the $p$-ary subcube $H^{n}_p \subset H^{n}_q$.
+Then the weight distribution of $f$ with respect to $V(H^{n}_p)$ is